gregwebs/hamlet.js/README.md

 # Hamlet Html Templates for javascript

-Hamlet is just html without redundencies.
+Hamlet is just html without redundancies.
 The big deal is that it uses your white space to automatically close tags.
 You already properly indent your tags right?
 Computers are supposed to automate things - lets have them close tags for us.

 This is similar in concept to HAML.
 However, HAML abandons html syntax without justification.
 If we just apply significant white-space and a few other html-compatible shortcuts to regular HTML, we can get the benefit without the drawback.
 Designers that have used the Haskell version of Hamlet have really liked it.

-I created this with client-side templating in mind, but it works server side with node.js
+I created this with client-side templates in mind, but it works server side with node.js

-# Synatx
+# Syntax

 ``` html
 <body>